NB1355/Dev-PP1/README.md

 ## Offering professional services for photography in the mountains.

-This website is developing in parallel to forming a new business idea that combines mountaineering and professional photography services for the experts who interested in crossing over to the other domain.
+This website is developing in parallel to forming a new business idea that combines mountaineering and professional photography services for experts interested in crossing over to the other domain.
 Using only HTML 5 and CSS 3 is the first choice to get a static responsive website running fast.

 ![Alt text](assets/images/readme/Idea.jpg)

-# Business Requirements [Phase I]
+## Business Requirements [Phase I]
 * Creative design to represent the main branches of the business
     * Welcome and introduction to our business
     * Introduction to professional summer programs.